sloppylopez/ddos/README.md

 Observations:

-This project was build in 48 hours
+This project was build in 48 hours using a Windows 10 Fresh Laptop

 You will need to start you IDE in admin mode on Windows 10 for the raw-socket to work